astromatt/book-dev/virtualization/docker.rst

 Attach to running containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* Attach local standard input, output, and error streams to a running container:
+* Attach to local standard input, output, and error streams of main process:

     .. code-block:: console

         docker attach CONTAINER_NAME_OR_ID

-* Attach to running container and execute bash
+* Attach to running container and execute another process of bash:

     .. code-block:: console

         docker exec -it CONTAINER_NAME_OR_ID bash
-        docker exec -u 0 -it CONTAINER_NAME_OR_ID bash
+        docker exec -u 0 -it CONTAINER_NAME_OR_ID bash      # as root

 What application is running inside the container?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^